eskederks/eMAGMA-tutorial/eMAGMA tutorial PART_1.md

     --set-annot "$file" col=2,1
     --out "$file"_MDD_magma

-The code above outputs one significant gene-set file for Thyroid:
+The code above outputs one significant gene-set file for Thyroid, to see the head of the file do:

         head Thyroid_entrez_gtex_v7_normalised.txt_MDD_permuta_magma.gsa.sets.genes.out